 Field configuration plays an important role in determining how your tool will function, and understanding all the options below will help you build better, easier-to-use tools.

-This lets you specify where the value for each field should come from.
+Specify where the value for each field should come from.
 Values must be valid for the field type (integer, string, etc).
-Options available are dependent on field type or component.
+The options below may vary depending on the field type or component.

-Set a custom default value: Use this option when you have a specific (non-variable) value to set this field to.
+2) Set a custom default value: Use this option when you have a specific (non-variable) value to set this field to.

-4) Set a UUID: Use this if you want Internal to generate and set a new universally unique identifier as the default value for this field.
+4) Set a UUID: Use this if you want Internal to generate and set a new universally unique identifier as the prefilled value for this field.

 Allow this field to be blank: Null, undefined or empty strings are allowed as an input to this field.
 This applies whether the user leaves the field blank, the prefilled value from another component is blank, or the default value is left blank.

-Treat blank values as null: This will attempt to save empty strings as null values.
+Treat blank values as null: Attempts to save empty strings as null values.